Benign Flame: Saga of Love - 30

 While the rickshaw-puller was peddling her home, Roopa tried to speculate about his wife and their life.

-‘Yes, you look happy,’ said Ramaiah in apparent relief, as though her joy by degrees had reduced his guilt.
+“Yes, you look happy,” said Ramaiah in apparent relief, as though her joy has reduced his guilt.

-‘Glad you’re relaxed,’ she said noticing his mood, and headed towards the kitchen, shouting, ‘Oh, Janakiammagaru.’
+“Glad you’re relaxed,” she said noticing his mood, and headed towards the kitchen, shouting, “O, Janakammagaru. “

-‘You better sort it out,’ Roopa enlaced her, ‘with your son-in-law when he comes.’
+“You better sort it out with your son-in-law when he comes,” Roopa enlaced her.

-At the thought of her impending meeting with Sandhya, what with her guilt feelings coming to the fore, Roopa was tied her to bed all morning, rationalize her affair with Raja Rao.
-Scared as she was at the prospect of facing her friend with her lover around, as her love for Sandhya got the better of her guilt in the end, she sprang up from her bed.
+At the thought of her impending meeting with Sandhya, what with her guilt feelings coming to the fore, Roopa was tied her to bed all morning, rationalizing her affair with her husband.
+Scared though she was at the prospect of facing her friend with her lover around, however in the end, as her love for the former got the better of her guilt, she sprang up from her bed.

 Helped by that euphoric feeling, Roopa felt relieved by the time she reached the District Collector’s bungalow.